Understanding quine-central: the source code

 that function.
 Let's start by generating the code for the second line

-of the output program, the call to q
+of the output program, the call to q.
+In some languages

 we need to wrap this call in a main method.
 In others we can leave it